 The National Terrorism Threat Advisory System informs the public about the likelihood of an act of terrorism occurring in Australia.
 It includes five National Terrorism Threat Levels:

-Australia’s National Terrorism Threat level is POSSIBLE.
+Australia’s National Terrorism Threat level is PROBABLE.
 The National Threat Assessment Centre (NTAC) in ASIO assesses that while Australia remains a potential terrorist target, there are fewer extremists with the intention to conduct an attack here in Australia.
 The Threat Level of POSSIBLE does not mean the threat from terrorism in Australia has been extinguished.

 The most likely form of terrorism in Australia continues to be an attack carried out by a single person or a small group using basic weapons (knives, vehicles), explosives and firearms.
 These kinds of attacks can be difficult to detect and may occur with little or no warning.